camptocamp/tilecloud-chain/README.md

     error_file: <path>
 ```

-The tiles that in error will be append to the file, ant the tiles can be regenerated with
+The tiles that's in error will be append to the file, ant the tiles can be regenerated with
 `generate_tiles --layer <layer> --tiles <path>`.

 The `<path>` can be `/tmp/error_{layer}_{datetime:%Y-%m-%d_%H:%M:%S}` to have one file per layer and per run.